JoshuaC02/UoA-Capstone-Project/README.md

 * Clone repository to local machine
 `git clone https://github.com/uoa-compsci399-s2-2023/capstone-project-team-12.git`
-* open command line, navigate to local repository (makesure you are under `markermatch` )
+* open the command line, navigate to the local repository (make sure you are under `markermatch` )
 * run `npm install`
 * run `amplify pull --appId d2bpa4axdi2900 --envName staging`.
 Ensure you sign in to an account with team 12 privileges on AWS
 * run `npm start`